mightymos/OnbrightFlasher/readme.md

 First, the reset function on the reset pin of the Sonoff RF Bridge is probably disabled.
 Additionally, handshaking is apparently performed at microcontroller power up or restart.
 Therefore, for the first use of this sketch an independently powered Arduino chip would need to be used as source flasher.
+Once setfuse is changed (see below) the ESP8285 on the Sonoff itself could be used later to reflash the microcontroller.

 Second, each hex file line must be copy and pasted into the serial monitor individually.
 A script is being contributed that would make file upload automatic.